-Before 2005, our Aerospace segment was one in which many of our activities were designed to support our prime helicopter operations.
+Before 2005, our Kaman Aerospace Corporation (KAC) subsidiary operations were designed to support our prime helicopter operations.
 We were not able to compete effectively in our target markets in part due to higher operating expenses as a result of a lower than sufficient business base.
-In 2005, the Aerospace segment realigned and created separate divisions within the Aerospace segment.
-This realignment allowed for greater transparency and accountability through a more focused management structure.
+In 2005, the subsidiary was realigned to create separate divisions that allowed for greater transparency and accountability through a more focused management structure.
 This realignment along with upgrades to our facilities, lean initiatives and strategic positioning as a subcontractor to the prime aerospace contractors has allowed us to build our business base and develop our reputation as a lower cost, high quality domestic partner.
 We have been able to successfully build upon several key programs, which are discussed in the following paragraphs.
-Each operating unit within the Aerospace segment continues to work on attracting and retaining qualified personnel in order to be able to effectively carry out the new work that we have been awarded.
+The combined Aerospace Segments continue to work on attracting and retaining qualified personnel in order to be able to effectively carry out the new work that we have been awarded.

-AEROSTRUCTURES DIVISION
+AEROSTRUCTURES SEGMENT

 In millions For the three months ended

-Marc ch 30, 2007 March 31, 2006
+Marc March 30, 2007 March 31, 200

 Net sales \$ 25.2 \$ 16.9

-% change 48.8%
+% change 48.8% 30.8%

+Operating income \$ 4.5 \$ 2.4

+% of net sales 18.1% 14.0%

+% change 92.3% 521.3%

-Net sales for first quarter of 2007 for the Aerostructures Division increased \$8.3 million as compared to the first quarter of 2006.
+Net sales for first quarter of 2007 for the Aerostructures segment increased \$8.3 million as compared to the first quarter of 2006.
 The growth in net sales was primarily due to higher production levels and increased shipments to Sikorsky for the BLACK HAWK helicopter program.
-During the first quarter of 2007, the division delivered 20 cockpits as compared to the 12 delivered in the first quarter of 2006.
-Additionally, the division increased its shipments to Boeing for the 777 program during 2007 as compared to the same period in 2006.
+During the first quarter of 2007, the segment delivered 20 cockpits as compared to the 12 delivered in the first quarter of 2006.
+Additionally, the segment increased its shipments to Boeing for the 777 program during 2007 as compared to the same period in 2006.